Tosca tester

 Integration testing is essential in ensuring functionality and interactions between different software modules.
 Therefore, it is widely used in testing different types of software in various industries, from SaaS to e-commerce.
 However, it is recommended to perform integration testing after unit testing to test the functionality of the individual units and the functionality and interactions between these units to ensure optimal software quality.

-If you are an IT tester and you speak German, take a look at our employee benefits and respond to job offers.
+If you are an IT tester or IT automation tester, take a look at our employee benefits and respond to our job offers!